Haafila/Petopia/README.md

 - **React**
 - **Node.js**

+---

-## Project Goals
+## 🎯 Project Goals

-* To develop a user-friendly and efficient pet care management system.
+- 🐾 Develop a **user-friendly** and efficient pet care management system.
-* To enhance the skills and knowledge of the development team in using the MERN stack.
+- 🧑‍💻 Enhance the development team’s skills in using the **MERN stack**.
-* To provide a valuable tool for pet owners and care providers to improve the quality of pet care.
+- 📈 Provide a valuable tool for pet owners and care providers to improve the quality of pet care.

+---

-## My Contribution – Appointment Management
+## 🙋‍♂️ My Contribution – **Appointment Management**

 As part of the team, I was responsible for designing and implementing the **Appointment Management** module.
 My contributions include: